-The Trust has fully funded, or contributed to the funding of, many significant achievements in the past 45 years, firstly at the St Peter’s Hospitals and the Institute of Urology & Nephrology and latterly at UCL Medical School and its associated hospitals.
+The Trust has fully funded, or contributed to the funding of, many significant achievements in the past 50 years, firstly at the St Peter’s Hospitals and the Institute of Urology & Nephrology and latterly at UCL Medical School and its associated hospitals.
 These successes have been due to the foresight of the clinicians and scientists who built up teams of colleagues to develop an increasingly detailed knowledge of the urinary tract and how it works in conjunction with the other systems within the body, in order to apply this knowledge to finding cures for the diseases that affect so many people.
-The following research projects undertaken in the years up to 2010 have provided the basis for the innovative work continuing today.
+The following research projects have provided the basis for the innovative work continuing today.
 Important work that is still supported by the Trust.

 The research funded by the Trust has included:

 Pattern recognition studies on risk factors in urinary stone formation – studying the relationship between stone formation, diabetes and hypertension which is probably largely due to our so-called ‘bad western diet’ which contains too much salt and sugar.